 History’s most effective governments invariably operated without ideology.
 For centuries, historians have praised the Roman Empire at its height — during the first two centuries C.E. — as one of the happiest states of all time.
 Imperial Rome was a non-ideological government, with a live-and-let-live view of religion (usually) and no particular goals other than prosperity, security, and law and order.
 The same goes for most dynasties of united imperial China.
 They balanced several competing philosophies — particularly Confucianism, Taoism, and Buddhism — and presided over history’s most consistently wealthy and powerful state.
 The Western governments of the late 20th Century fit the bill pretty well too, though few of their citizens realize it.
 Westerners often think they’re dedicated to capitalist and democratic ideologies.
 But modern regulated capitalism and constitutional democracy actually involve live-and-let-live philosophies and hordes of compromises.
 And Western nations generally regret their occasional surges of ideology, like America’s descent into McCarthyism during the 1940’s and 1950’s.

 That doesn’t mean governments do well without values.
 History suggests that a government with no values — a corrupt regime — can do almost as much harm as a government dedicated to a single overarching value.
 The corruption of France’s ancien regime, the monarchy, led to the oppression and incompetence that triggered the Revolution.
 The kings of the 1700’s presided over a centuries-old system of privileges for the Church and the nobles: a system that benefited the rich and powerful with no real justification accepted by anyone in the Eighteenth Century.
 Corrupt governments also soured much of Twentieth Century history.
-It’s hard to overestimate the harm done by regimes like Saddam Hussein’s in Iraq, Augusto Pinochet’s in Chile, and Idi Amin’s in Uganda.
+It’s hard to overestimate the harm done by regimes like Saddam Hussein’s in Iraq and Augusto Pinochet’s in Chile.